XO46/XO46.github.io/_posts/2026-01-04-thm-wreath.md

 ### Webmin Analysis (Port 10000)

-The service that immediately stood out was **Webmin** running on port **10000**.
+The service that immediately stood out was Webmin running on port 10000.

 **Key Information:**

 - Service: MiniServ 1.890 (Webmin httpd)
 - Known Vulnerability: CVE-2019-15107
 - Risk Level: Critical (Unauthenticated RCE)
 - Privileges: Typically runs as root

 Webmin is a web-based system administration tool that often runs with elevated privileges.
-The identified version (1.890) is vulnerable to **CVE-2019-15107**, an unauthenticated remote command execution vulnerability that could provide immediate root access.
+The identified version (1.890) is vulnerable to CVE-2019-15107, an unauthenticated remote command execution vulnerability that could provide immediate root access.

----

 ## Initial Access - Webmin Exploitation